 Unfortunately, program participants must be 18 years or older, even if a parent or guardian is involved.

 BCBenefits is funded through private donations, foundations that fund public health programs, and donations from and partnerships with telemedicine health care providers.
-These funders include HeyDoctor, Medicines 360, Mountain Philanthropies, PRJKT Ruby, Soderberg Foundation, and Twentyeight Health and many individual donors.
+These funders include HeyDoctor, Medicines 360, Mountain Philanthropies, Plan B One-Step, PRJKT Ruby, Simple Health, Soderberg Foundation, and Twentyeight Health and many individual donors.

 Bedsider is an online birth control support network operated by Power to Decide, the campaign to prevent unplanned pregnancy.
 Power to Decide is a non-profit organization that works to ensure that every young person has the power to decide if, when, and under what circumstances to get pregnant and have a child—increasing their opportunity to pursue the future they want.
 BCBenefits supporters share our vision that people should be able to use the birth control they want so they can build the future they want for themselves and their families.
 Power to Decide is generously funded via contributions, gift, grants, and government funding.
 You can read more about funders of Power to Decide here.

-Visit a health care provider online and get free birth control
+Visit a partner online health care provider and get birth control mailed to you – all for free